St. Clair Carhouse: TTC carhouse (1921–1978)

 In 1957, the TTC purchased 30 second-hand PCCs from the Kansas City Public Service Company and placed them in service on the St. Clair streetcar route in 1958.
 These had one-piece sign curtains showing only St. Clair and Earlscourt route destinations; thus, these PCCs were all assigned to the St. Clair Carhouse.
 A distinctive feature of these Class A14 PCCs was that they were the only postwar, all-electric PCCs built without standee windows.
 After going into service, they displaced 30 Class K Peter Witt streetcars which were scrapped.

-In January 1960, the Oakwood streetcar line was discontinued and replaced by the Ossington trolleybus line.
+In January 1960, the Oakwood streetcar line was discontinued and replaced by the Ossington trolley bus line.
 On February 28, 1963, opening day for the University extension of the Yonge subway, the Dupont streetcar route was replaced by buses on Bay Street.
 The abandonment of the Dupont route freed up enough PCC streetcars, that the TTC could retire the 40-year-old Peter Witt streetcars operating out of St. Clair Carhouse.
 Peter Witt cars (15 on the Bathurst route and 8 on Fort) made their last large-scale runs February 28.
 Because of a shortage of PCC streetcars at St. Clair Carhouse, a couple of Witts ran on the Bathurst route on March 6 and 7.
 Operating on the Bathurst route, six Witts each made one last run on April 24 to service crowds exiting a baseball game at Exhibition Place; however, it is unclear from which carhouse these six originated.

 On February 26, 1966, opening day of the Bloor–Danforth subway (today Line 2 Bloor–Danforth), the Fort route was discontinued, and streetcars no longer served Bathurst Street north of Bloor Street.
 There was still a Bathurst route operating south of Bathurst station.

-Circa 1975, the yard was used to store surplus trolley buses.
+Circa 1975, the yard was used to store surplus trolley buses of the TTC's trolley bus system.
 Some overhead trolley bus wire was installed to keep the buses' on-board batteries charged.
 The trolley buses were made surplus by the conversion of the 97 Yonge route to diesel buses and would later be reassigned to a new 6 Bay trolley bus route.

 The Rogers route closed in 1974; Mt.
 Pleasant (created in 1975 from the eastern portion of the St. Clair line) was replaced by bus service in 1976; Earlscourt was folded into St. Clair in 1978.
 This left only the St. Clair and Bathurst streetcar routes operating out of St. Clair Carhouse.
 The TTC felt it was not economical to keep the carhouse operating as a division for only two routes; thus, on April 15, 1978, St. Clair ceased to be a division, and all streetcars and staff were transferred to Russell Carhouse.